 Using the Procurement Card

-Cardholders should ensure all purchases made by PCards are approved by department signing authorities prior to making the purchases.
+Cardholders should ensure all purchases made by PCards are approved by department signing authorities prior to making the purchase.

 Both cardholders and their supervisors are responsible to ensure the use of PCards is in compliance with the University's Purchasing Policy and Procurement Card Policy.

-- Copies of the order confirmation, invoice or payment receipt should be kept by the cardholders as the record of the transaction.
+- When placing orders other than in person purchases, copies of the order confirmation, invoice or payment receipt should be kept as the record of the transaction.

-- If there is no documentation available during the ordering process, cardholders should request a copy of PCard receipt to be sent with the shipment, and also keep a record of the merchant name, the name of the individual with whom you placed the order and the final amount of the order.
+- If there is no documentation available during the ordering process, cardholders should request a copy of the receipt to be sent with the shipment, and also keep a record of the merchant name, and the final amount of the order.

 - Upon receiving the shipment, packing slips, invoices and any other delivery documentation as well as the shipment itself should be checked against the original order for completeness and accuracy.